0xPikapool/contracts/docs/src/src/Settlement.sol/contract.Settlement.md

 ### spentSigNonces
-*Mapping that stores signature hashes to protect against replay*
+*Mapping that stores keccak256 hashes of spent signatures to protect against replay attacks*

 ```solidity